Asbestos is a heat-resistant fibrous mineral that can be woven into products and fabrics which are used in fire-resistant and insulating materials.

 Dust is created from the deterioration of the asbestos materials mentioned above.
 When the deteriorated products are disturbed or when the materials fall apart, crumble, or are damaged or ripped, it is released into the air where it will hang for long periods of time.
 This is when it because extremely dangerous because the tiny fibers are now susceptible to be inhaled and/or digested which can lodge deeply into the lining of the lungs, intestines, heart, and rarely, the testis.

 Do you know the cities, companies, and job sites in your state that are KNOWN for asbestos exposure?
 Be prepared!
 Be informed!
 Learn more by clicking on your state in the picture above or simply on the following button.
+If you think you or a loved one may have mesothelioma, meso book, is the most comprehensive free mesothelioma book available for all patients and families.

 History of Asbestos